powrhouseofthecell/task-manager/README.md

   </a>
 </p>

 > The API is made with NodeJS, ExpressJS, MongoDB.
-Includes authentication, authorization, file uploads and email sending features
+Includes authentication, authorization, file uploads and email sending features.

 ## Install